wpilibsuite/sysid/README.md

 4. Open the folder named x86_64
 5. Run the executable named sysid

-The SysID GitHub repository uses GitHub Actions to build and test each commit.

 ## Building and Running SysId

 SysId uses Gradle to build.
 To build debug and release versions of the main executable and run tests, run `./gradlew build`.
 During development, you can use `./gradlew run` to build and run the debug executable.